Apply for school transport

 Deadline for transport applications

-We ask that all applications for transport be submitted before 15 July each academic year.
-In order for us to make transport arrangements where vehicles are required, we do require a student’s timetable (start and finish times of the days attending).
+For us to make transport arrangements where vehicles are required, we do require a student’s timetable (start and finish times of the educational establishment and the days attending).
 We understand that this may not be released by the school or college until very close to the start of the academic year and recommend that an application is made with the relevant benefits or payment included and a note is left in one of the free text boxes to advise that the timetable will be added once received.
 Please remember that it can take up to 15 working days after the timetable has been submitted to arrange transport.
 Parents/carers will be responsible for transport during this time.

 How much it costs